vmware/python-client-for-vmware-cloud-on-aws/README.md

     - show-sddc-state: get a view of your selected SDDC
     - show-sddcs: display a lit of your SDDCs
     - show-vms: get a list of your VMs
+- TKG
+    - enable-tkg: Enable Tanzu Kubernetes Grid on an SDDC
+    - disable-tkg: Disable Tanzu Kubernetes Grid on an SDDC

 - User and Group management
     - add-users-to-csp-group [GROUP_ID] [EMAILS]: CSP user to a group